 Virtual links are seen as point-to-point links in the topology graph, belonging to area 0.
 When you configure the virtual link you specify the transit area and the endpoint router-ids.
 Based on the router-ids and the intra-area shortest-path tree, the path for the virtual link is calculated and the hello packets (unicast!) are exchanged.
 After this, OSPF follows the regular adjacency establishment process.
 This adjacency is treated at P2P like we mentioned above and used to exchange OSPF LSAs.

 However, virtual-links are only used to flood specific LSAs: the router, network, and summary LSAs found in area 0.
-Type 5 LSAs are NOT flooded across the virtual links.
+Type 5 LSAs are not flooded across the virtual links.
 Here is the reason why.
-As you know, Type 1,2,3, and 4 LSAs have the flooding scope of one area.
-Thus, if you have a virtual link connecting 2 ABRs, you cannot flood the LSAs across the transit area, as this area is different from Area 0.
-Note that external LSAs have the flooding scope of the OSPF AS, and thus they are flooded across the area anyways (unless it’s stub), so there is no need in replicating them across the virtual link.
+As you know, Type 1,2,3, and 4 LSAs have the flooding scope of a single area.
+Thus, if you have a virtual link connecting two ABRs, you cannot flood LSAs across the transit area, since this area is different from Area 0.
+However, external LSAs have the flooding scope of OSPF autonomous system, and thus they are flooded across the area anyways (unless it's stub), so there is no need to duplicate information across the virtual link.
+Obviously, a stub area cannot be transit due to this reason.

-Thus in the case of OSPFv1 (or OSPFv2 + no capability transit) and the diagram above, if you provision a virtual-link between R4 and R5, R4 will be able to reach the prefixes across Area 1 following the same path that the virtual link takes.
-What if we want to use the PVC R4-R3 that has more bandwidth than the PVC to reach R5?
-You’ll have to provision a virtual-link R4 to R3 then.
+Therefore, in the case of OSPFv1 (or OSPFv2 + no capability transit) deployed in the topology documented on the diagram above, if you provision a virtual-link between R4 and R5, R4 will be able to reach the prefixes across Area 1 following the same path that the virtual link takes.
+What if we want to use the PVC R4-R3 that has more bandwidth compared to the PVC used to reach R5?
+You will have to provision a virtual-link R4 to R3 then.
 Could you use a daisy-chained virtual-link as follows: R4-R5-R3?
 You could, but then R4 will choose to reach the 163.X.12.0/24 subnet across R5, as it has to follow the virtual-link path!
 Even though R3 will inject a summary LSA for 163.X.12.0/24 into Area 1 as an ABR, R4 will learn this prefix via the virtual-link to R5 and use the path via this ABR.
 Here is an example: R3, R4, and R5 are configured for OSPFv2 but all have “capability transit” disabled.
-There is a daisy chain of virtual links R4->R5->R3 configured.
+There is a daisy chain of virtual links R4->R5->R3 configured on these routers.
 R4 will prefer the path across R5, even though the shortest path would be across R3, and R3 advertises the corresponding summary into Area 1!

 Virtual links are provisioned between R3-R5 and R4-R5: